bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 *Reference* [**TSM 101: A Primer**](https://mining.ca/wp-content/uploads/dlm_uploads/2023/01/SPARK-MAC-TSM-PRIMER-2022-ENG.pdf)
 ![TSMGovernanceTriangle](https://user-images.githubusercontent.com/122049466/215233717-be0da646-ddb5-431d-9cad-579f778475d2.PNG)

-### 1.5.
-Administering Authority

-TBD

 ### 1.6.
 Purpose

-The purpose of this Governance Framework are to define the rules, requirements, processes and artifacts that enable TSM credentials to be applied to a digital wallet that can be verified by the Mining Association of Canada (MAC) to assess mining companies’ performance on at a coporate level as well as a facility or site level.
+The purpose of this Governance Framework (GF) are to define the rules, requirements, processes and artifacts that enable TSM credentials to be applied to a digital wallet that can be verified by the Mining Association of Canada (MAC) to assess mining companies’ performance on at a coporate level as well as a facility or site level.

 ### 1.7.
 Scope

 #### 1.7.1.
 In Scope

-* TSM governance

-* TSM reporting requirements and process

-* TSM objectives

-#### 1.7.2.
-Out Of Scope

-* Indicators not included in the TSM protocol

-* Credentials issued by other authorities

-* Evaluation of other priorities
+This Governance Framework applies to the certification statement credential for the TSM certification from the Mining Association of Canada (MAC).

 ### 1.8.
 Objectives